 We also provide psychological testing for exam accommodations for the LSAT, GMAT, MCAT, and GRE, as well as specific testing regarding ADHD accommodations for school and work.

 If you are interested in learning how to get your child tested for possible 504 or IEP accommodations, don’t hesitate to contact us or schedule a consultation anytime.
-We’ll review your options, including what the school system can provide.
+We’ll review your options for testing for special education accommodations, including what the school system can provide.